 Project: join.me Support Site Redesign

-LogMeIn’s join.me product support site, help.join.me, was redesigned and migrated to a new platform, SalesForce Communities, in an effort to reduce call volume and provide a better self-help experience for customers.
+LogMeIn’s join.me product support site, help.join.me, was redesigned to reduce call volume and to provide a better self-help experience for customers.

 UX Research & Analysis

-Design goals & business requirements were determined based on the analysis.
+Design goals and success criteria were determined based on the analysis.

 - find the answers to their questions quickly through self-help and

 - contact support in the method of their choosing

 - achieving a channel shift of phone volume to self-help

 Our goal was to guide users to the best support channel that would help them get the answers to their questions quickly while also deflecting top call drivers into the contact center.
 When users could not self-help, they were presented with the channel that best addressed their question (email, phone or chat) based on case-type analysis.